Skip to main content

 HANDLING

-• College AOR will sign sponsor forms and upload to PINS.
-SPARCS will further handle and secure the fully-executed agreement.
+• College AOR will sign sponsor forms and upload them to PINS (or PD).
+SPARCS will further handle and secure the fully executed agreement.

-This agreement should attract the sponsor to do work with the university, but it can be used only once.
-This option includes a special minimum 15% overhead and the total project cost is limited to $50,000.
+This agreement should attract the sponsor to work with the university, but it can be used only once.
+This option includes a minimum of 15% overhead, and the total project cost is limited to $50,000.
 Delegated authority to sign this specific agreement, without negotiations or edits, is with the college.
-To avoid any misunderstandings with the terms and conditions of this agreement, it is recommended the agreement be shared with your sponsor in advance.
-Please also be certain to secure departmental approval of your proposal before beginning the process with your sponsor.
+To avoid misunderstandings about the terms and conditions of this agreement, it is recommended that you share it with your sponsor in advance.
+Please also ensure your proposal receives departmental approval before beginning the process with your sponsor.

-A general research MOU is a positive statement of interest between the NC State University and collaborator to explore research activities.
-An MOU does not express a binding commitment to any specific activity, but rather a serious intention to explore identified interests.
-MOU’s are not encouraged unless there is clear intent to implement an actual research project in the near future, where the execution of the MOU will foster that action.
+A general research MOU is a positive statement of interest between NC State University and a collaborator to explore research activities.
+An MOU does not express a binding commitment to any specific activity but rather a serious intention to explore identified interests.
+MOUs are not encouraged unless there is a clear intent to implement a research project soon, and the MOU will support that action.
 There is no fixed form or content for MOUs; their content is determined by their objectives.
-The process for drafting, reviewing, and negotiating an MOU can be brief or lengthy, depending upon the complexity of the program being planned and what the participants want to obtain from the MOU.
+The process for drafting, reviewing, and negotiating an MOU can be brief or lengthy, depending on the program’s complexity and the participants’ objectives for the MOU.

 • Title convention: “Memorandum of Understanding with [Company Name]”